Medishare Review – How I Saved $1116 a Month

 Below I’ll share both the advantages and disadvantages of signing up with Medi-Share along with my experience so you’ll know what to expect if you want to join.
 Enjoy.

 What is Medi-Share?

-Medi-Share is NOT health insurance.
-It’s a healthcare sharing ministry membership program in which Christians share their financial resources to help pay for other members’ medical expenses.
+Medi-Share is NOT traditional health insurance.
+It’s a healthcare sharing ministry membership program in which Christians share their financial resources for cost sharing to help pay for other members’ medical expenses and hospital bills.

 Think of your local neighborhood.
 If one of your neighbors was in the hospital and couldn’t mow their yard, more than likely some of the neighbors would pitch in and help out with their yard work.
 Medi-Share works in a similar fashion.